AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 * What is the main purpose for the `web-src` folder?
 * Typically included files and folders
-* How this folder and the contents inside are used in the sample application
+* How the `web-src` folder and the contents inside are used in the sample application

 >[!VIDEO](https://video.tv.adobe.com/v/3416665)